 In regard to the affidavit/declaration.
 There were some confusions in the appellant’s mind between what the landlord’s attorney was saying.
 He said he had it and then later claimed that he lost it.
 The appellant is wondering if there was ever a request for the landlord to ask his attorney to provide the document

-In regarding to the ongoing civil lawsuit with witness 2, the landlord.
-The appellant believed court order the guiding the landlord what he can and cannot do when approaching the appellant’s resident.
+In regards to the ongoing civil lawsuit with witness 2, the landlord: The appellant believed court order the guiding the landlord what he can and cannot do when approaching the appellant’s resident.
 There’s was not any mentioning of that in the case file

-Mr. Young asked Assistant Director Bent-Albert since the appellant’s attorney declined to provide either the email or the affidavit, did IPR Investigator inquired the appellant to waive attorney-client privilege.
-Did anyone informed the appellant that she needs to instruct her attorney to release the affidavit
+Mr. Young asked Assistant Director Bent-Albert since the appellant’s attorney declined to provide either the email or the affidavit, did IPR Investigator ask the appellant to waive attorney-client privilege?
+Did anyone informed the appellant that she needs to instruct her attorney to release the affidavit?

-Usually if we know there’s an attorney involved in the case, IPR Investigator always try to contact the attorney to get permission to talk to the complainant.
-After Investigator Nomura made initial interview with the appellant, there were much difficulty getting in touch with the appellant, as well as the landlord
+Usually if we know there’s an attorney involved in the case, IPR Investigators always try to contact the attorney to get permission to talk to the complainant.
+After Investigator Nomura conducted the initial interview with the appellant, there were much difficulty getting in touch with the appellant, as well as the landlord

 Lt.
 Bell made a comment that the landlord’s attorney believed that he gave the only copy of the affidavit to the appellant’s attorney

-Mr. Young made a comment that at this point, it is not worth the time for IPR or IA to make further attempts find the affidavit and delaying the appeal hearing.
+Mr. Young made a comment that at this point, it is not worth the time for IPR or IA to make further attempts find the affidavit and delay the appeal hearing.
 It is up to the ask the appellant to contact her attorney and try to get affidavit

 Vice Chair Donegan made a comment that the appellant did talk to her attorney and the attorney was nonresponsive.
 It seems to be very consistent that the affidavit isn’t signed